zeh/key-action-binder/README.md

    * Add a fast path for gamepad status checking?
    * Something for "duration" of an action? so the player can do stronger/longer jumps, etc
    * Ways to clear/remove actions
-   * Use LET instead of vars
+   * Use LET instead of vars?
+   * Use tsconfig.json instead?
+Wait for TS 1.5.0...